 Worcestershire Sauce Ingredient Guide

-A traditional Worcestershire sauce typically contains:
+A traditional Worcestershire sauce ingredient list typically includes:

 - Vinegar – For acidity and preservation.